MatveevDmtr/Hash-Table/README.md

 # "Hash Table"
 ## Project description
 The project's main aim is to test different hash functions and to optimize the process of searching words in a hash table.
 Let's make a research, how changing hash function and different optimizations influence on running time and other characteristics of our program.

+This project is a part of MIPT course "Basics of industrial programming" by [I.R.
+Dedinsky](https://github.com/ded32).
 ## Some theory
 A hash table is a data structure that implements an associative array or dictionary.
 It is an abstract data type that maps keys to values.
 A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.